Tractable Probabilistic Models for Investment Planning: Methodology

-The traditional approach to solving a generation expansion problem, described in the previous section, relies on finding a global optimum of an approximated problem based on an estimate built from a set of representative realizations of the uncertainty $\hat{\Xi}$, in statistical terms, something like modeling the uncertainty as a mixture of Dirac distributions.
-Similar approaches in capacity expansion planning are utilized in \cite{10931726}.
-The formulation in~\eqref{eq:scenario_expansion_og} requires finding the cheapest $x$ for which all sampled scenarios $\xi \sim \hat{\Xi}$ satisfy the system adequacy constraints simultaneously (or up to an adequacy level), leading to a computationally expensive solution when uncertainty is high.
-Probabilistic modeling is one alternative to the traditional approach, assuming access to a reliable model of $\mathbb{P}_{\xi \sim p(\Xi)} \left(G(x,\xi) \geq 0\right)$, which makes it possible to formulate a chance-constrained optimization problem, where constraint satisfaction is required only with a prescribed confidence level $(\varepsilon)$:
+The traditional CEP described in \autoref{sec:preliminaries} relies on finding a global optimum of an approximated problem based on an estimate $\hat \Xi$ built from a set of representative realizations of the uncertainty, effectively modeling the uncertainty as a mixture of Dirac distributions.
+Formulation \eqref{eq:scenario_expansion_og} seeks the least--cost decision $x$ for which all sampled scenarios $\xi \sim \hat{\Xi}$ satisfy the system adequacy constraints simultaneously (possibly up to a predefined adequacy level).
+When uncertainty is high, this requirement leads to a significant computational burden.
+An alternative is to assume access to a probabilistic model of $\mathbb{P}_{\xi \sim p(\Xi)} \left(G(x,\xi) \geq 0\right)$, which makes it possible to formulate a chance--constrained optimization problem, where constraint satisfaction is required only with a prescribed violation probability threshold $\varepsilon$: